 Survival and operational conditions

-The explosive system shall survive the specified sequence of conditions without malfunctioning or degrading beyond the specified limits.
+The explosive subsystem shall survive the specified sequence of conditions without malfunctioning or degrading beyond the specified limits.

-The explosive system shall operate between the extremes of the ranges and combinations of specified conditions.
+The explosive subsystem shall operate between the extremes of the ranges and combinations of specified conditions.

 The limits used for the qualification of elements and interfaces shall conform to the specified reliability and confidence.